Ante-237/alu-shell/processes_and_signals/README.md

 6 -> findding and killing a process with kill or killall 7 -> picking up signals and displaying custom messages 8 -> kill process no matter what
+9 -> handles signals in an infinity lopp with custom messages